 Did you have any important female figures in your life, or is there anyone in particular who inspires you?

 I don't have one particular female figure in my life that inspires me, but I draw inspiration by watching a collective of female entrepreneurs who are doing really amazing things in this world.
-The things that inspire me most are integrity.
-Staying true to who you are no matter how much money or fame is thrown their way.
+The thing that inspires me most is integrity.
+Staying true to who you are no matter how much money or fame is thrown your way.
 I find that really inspiring.

 How would you define female empowerment?

 Loving #WomanCrushWednesday?
-Subscribe to our YouTube channel to never miss an episode!
+Subscribe to our YouTube channel to never miss an ep